-The Kaga Plant was built in 1987 as a FMS (Flexible Manufacturing System) manufacturing plant and a manufacturing center for the Hokuriku region.
-It is second in size to the Fukui Plant.
+The Kaga Factory was built in 1987 as a FMS (Flexible Manufacturing System) manufacturing factory and a manufacturing center for the Hokuriku region.

-In addition to injection molding machines, the Kaga Plant also manufactures magnesium alloy injection molding machines, linear motors, linear motor drivers, CNC units, electron beam machines and food processing machines.
+In addition to injection molding machines, the Kaga Factory also manufactures magnesium alloy injection molding machines, linear motors, linear motor drivers, CNC units, electron beam machines and food machines.

 |Address / Tel||Ka-1-1, Miya-machi, Kaga City, Ishikawa, 922-0595 Japan

 (Approximately 992,000 m2, total floor area approximately 331,000 m2)

 |February 2003||ISO9001 : Acquired EDM (wire-cut, die-sinker) only|

 |December 2011||ISO22000 : Acquired (Food Chain Category J : Vacuum Mixer, Noodle-sheet Conveyor, Compound Noodle Pressing Machine, Continuous Noodle Pressing Machine with Slitter, Noodle Making Machine with Continuous Noodle Slitter, Fully Automatic Noodle Boiling Machine)|

 |February 2014||Construction Business License (Ishikawa Prefectural Governor’s License): Acquired under leadership of Food Processing Machinery Division|

 About Ishikawa pref.

 The terrain stretches from north to south, with an area of about 4,185 square kilometers.